paulushcgcj/paulushcgcj.github.io/_posts/2024-04-26-database-encryption-pt2.markdown

 With this script in place, our application will copy the certificate files to the expected place, making the parameters `ssl_cert_file=/certs/server.crt` and `ssl_key_file=/certs/server.key` irrelevant.
 Another point is, as we have set previously the `CMD` instruction, now our database will try to spin up enabling the SSL certificates before we have properly set them up.
 This will then cause problems and the database will not be initialize because:

-1 - The certificates are now owned by the database user until the init script is executed 2 - The SSL will be turned on during initial initialization of the database, and the certificate files are not yet present.
+1 - The certificates are now owned by the database user until the init script is executed

+2 - The SSL will be turned on during initial initialization of the database, and the certificate files are not yet present.

 This could be quite challenging to fix, but we can do that one step at a time.
-First we need to remove the `CMD` instruction and this will give us the following dockerfile.
+First, we need to remove the `CMD` instruction, and this will give us the following Dockerfile.

 ```dockerfile
 FROM postgres:16.2-alpine3.19